mswhitby/classroom/_docs/classes/1st.md

 ### 2. Journal

 - Complete your journal entry for this week if you have not completed it yet.
-- The journal entry was assigned Monday, September 15, 2025.
+- The journal entry was assigned [Monday, September 22, 2025](https://github.com/mswhitby/WHSTechNotes/blob/main/journal.md#september-22-2025).

 ----